Imalent MS18 review (100,000 lumens flashlight)

-You don't need to buy any batteries for this bad boy.
-It's rechargeable flashlight after all!
-It contains 8* samsung 40T 21700 batteries.
-The package includes a charging adapter with an output of 19V , 2A.
+You don’t need to buy any batteries for this bad boy.
+It’s a rechargeable flashlight, after all!
+It contains 8 Samsung 40T 21700 batteries.
+The package includes a charging adapter with an output of 19V, 2A.
 The charge time is 4.5 hours from empty to full.
-When the batterypack is empty, the display will show a battery symbol.
-See picture below.
+When the battery pack is empty, the display will show a battery symbol.
+See the picture below.

-My integraged Sphere only measures up till about 4000 Lumens, and anything above this is difficult to measure consistantly.
-I used a ND filter to cover the dome of the luxmeter.
-Tests done with the SkyTronic LX-101 Lux meter with integrated sphere that is calibrated with a 136lumen Convoy S2+.
+My Integrating Sphere measures only up to about 4000 lumens, and anything above that is difficult to measure consistently.
+I used a ND filter to cover the dome of the lux meter.
+Tests done with the SkyTronic LX-101 lux meter with integrated sphere that is calibrated with a 136 lumen Convoy S2+.

-I don't know how trustable the numbers are above 5000 lumens, since the output is just so brutal it the styrofoam ball becomes a lightbulb itself.
-So Its very possible that the numbers are skewed at that point.
-So please take my Lumen measurements with a grain of salt!
+I don’t know how trustworthy the numbers are above 5000 lumens since the output is just so brutal that the styrofoam ball becomes a lightbulb itself.
+So It’s very possible that the numbers are skewed at that point.
+So please take my lumen measurements with a grain of salt!

 |MFG Lumens||My Measurements|

 |Imalent MS18||700||914 Lumens|

-Runtime was measured using the Android Ceiling Bounce App, that was developed by a Budgelightforum member.
-The MS18 was put on a table pointed towards the ceiling to measure the runtime.
+Runtime was measured using the Android Ceiling Bounce App that was developed by a BudgetLightForum member.
+The MS18 was put on a table pointed toward the ceiling to measure the runtime.
 The stepdown is noticeable in fast incremental steps.
-The Fan is running full power.
-The funny thing is that Turbo uses so much battery, that the Fan spins slower than when it steps down.
-So when the brightness decreases during the step down, the fan starts spinning faster.
+The fan was running full power.
+The funny thing is that Turbo uses so much battery that the fan spins slower than when it steps down.
+So when the brightness decreases during the step-down, the fan starts spinning faster.